Sriharikj/Sign-Language-Recognition-using-ten-hand-gesture-signs-/README.md

    Deep learning is a subset of machine learning that uses multilayered neural networks, called deep neural networks, to simulate the complex decision-making power of the human brain.

+  CNN-Deep Learning:

+   A Convolutional Neural Network (CNN) is a type of deep learning algorithm that is particularly well-suited for image recognition and processing tasks.
+It is made up of multiple layers, including convolutional
+   layers, pooling layers, and fully connected layers.